When will Android 12 be released?

 Android 12 is 'S', and XDA Developers claims that this stands for 'Snow Cone' - pretty disappointing when they had shortbread, s'more, and sherbet sitting right there.

 Which phones will get Android 12?

 Now, this can get complicated.
-Android still suffers from horrendous fragmentation that means some phones get the new software straight away, others follow-on weeks or months later, while a fair chunk won’t get it at all.
+Android still suffers from horrendous fragmentation which means some phones get the new software straight away, others follow-on weeks or months later, while a fair chunk won’t get it at all.

-If you want to guarantee moving to the next version of Android then you’ll want to buy one of Google’s Pixel devices, such as the Pixel 5, Pixel 4a or Pixel 4a 5G, all of which get preferential treatment due to the fact that Google knows the exact make-up of each phone’s hardware configuration and software.
+If you want to guarantee moving to the next version of Android then you’ll want to buy one of Google’s own Pixel phones, such as the Pixel 5, Pixel 4a or Pixel 4a 5G, all of which get preferential treatment due to the fact that Google knows the exact make-up of each phone’s hardware configuration and software.

 What features will Google add to Android 12?